Esper (software)

-Esper is an open-source Java-based software product for Complex event processing (CEP) and Event stream processing (ESP), that analyzes series of events for deriving conclusions from them.
+Esper is an open-source Java-based software product for complex event processing (CEP) and event stream processing (ESP), that analyzes series of events for deriving conclusions from them.

 Esper extends the SQL-92 standard for its engine and enterprise framework, providing Aggregate function, Pattern matching, event windowing and joining.
 Esper implements Event-driven programming and event-driven architecture.

 Esper was created in 2006 by EsperTech Inc. It offers a Domain-specific language for processing events called Event Processing Language (EPL).
 EPL is a Declarative programming language for analyzing time-based event data and detecting situations as they occur.

 Esper is a Java-based application but has been ported to the C# programming language and is available for the .NET Framework under the name NEsper.

-EsperTech Inc. provides Esper Enterprise Edition with enterprise-ability features.

 Example

 This example illustrates a simple EPL query that outputs a row immediately when within a sliding window of 3 minutes the number of order events reaches 5 or more events.